deadlyvipers/dojo_rules/introduction.md

 This is RajyaLakshmi02.
-This task is done to complete the tutorial episode2
+This task is done to complete the tutorial episode2.
+This is the first course in code school it is the great session I am going through.
+If i see for Cucumber, Jenkins it will be good to me.